-As one of the most beautiful places in Costa Rica, Guanacaste has become a popular destination in Costa Rica for its tropical paradise with a pristine shoreline, beautiful mountain ranges and a number of volcanoes that involve some of the most best places to visit in Costa Rica.
+As one of the most beautiful places in the country, Guanacaste has become a popular destination in Costa Rica for its tropical paradise with a pristine shoreline, beautiful mountain ranges and a number of volcanoes that involve some of the most best places to visit in Costa Rica.

-Guanacaste is famous for its spectacular beaches in the Pacific coast with more than 125 miles of extension and also for its cattle ranching production.
+The Guanacaste province is famous for its spectacular beaches in the Pacific coast with more than 125 miles of extension and also for its high quality cattle ranching production.

-There is a great number of activities that can be part of your vacation package in Costa Rica; you can enjoy a lot of activities there: fishing, swim, dive, kayak, surf, stand up paddle board, hike any of the national parks and mountains, horseback riding, visit the hot springs, rappelling, canyoning, white water rafting, zip lining canopy tour or simply relax and take the sun at any of the beaches of this beautiful destination.
+There is a great number of activities that can be part of your Guanacaste Costa Rica vacation package.
+Here, visitors have a lot of things to do just like: fishing, swimming, diving, kayaking, surfing, stand up paddle board, hiking in any of the national parks and mountains, horseback riding, visit the hot springs, rappelling, canyoning, white water rafting, zip lining canopy tour or simply relax and take the sun at any of the beaches of this beautiful destination.

 Guanacaste is located in the far northwest corner of Costa Rica providing diverse and exotic geographical features.
-Its main town is Liberia where major facilities for locals and visitors can be found such as hospitals, banks, supermarkets, City Hall, Catholic church, shopping centers, movie theater, among others.
+Its main town is Liberia where major facilities for locals and visitors can be found such as hospitals, banks, supermarkets, City Hall, Catholic churches, shopping centers, movie theaters, among others.

-If you are looking to an airport near Guanacaste Costa Rica then you must know that this province is home to the Daniel Oduber International Airport in Liberia (LIR) one of Costa Rica international airports, so getting to this province is a breeze.
+If you are looking to an airport near Guanacaste Costa Rica then you must know that this province is home to the Daniel Oduber International Airport in Liberia (LIR), which is one of the two country’s international airports, so getting to this province is a breeze.
 And this is one of the main reasons why traveling to Guanacaste has boomed in the recent years, this airport is very convenient and receives both chartered and scheduled flights from across the world, including the United States, Canada and Europe.

 Guanacaste is also situated along the Pan-American Highway, or Highway 1, which makes it easy to reach for travelers with a rental car or those taking advantage of public transportation in Costa Rica.
-Getting to Guanacaste from San Jose can take anywhere from a 4 to 6 hours depending on your final destination within this place, our travel guides will be more than glad to wait for you at the airport and also take you to your hotel, so you won’t need to be driving your own rented car and then you can dedicate some time to rest before arriving to your destination.
+Getting to Guanacaste from San Jose Costa Rica can take anywhere from 4 to 6 hours depending on your final destination within this place, our travel guides will be more than glad to wait for you at the airport and also take you to your hotel, so you won’t need to be driving your own rented car and then you can dedicate some time to rest before arriving to your destination.

 The name Guanacaste comes from the indigenous ‘quahnacaztlan’, a native word for the Guanacaste Tree, native from this region and also the national tree of Costa Rica.

 The history of this province comes before the arrival of the Spaniards when the area was inhabited by Indians known as Chorotegas, culture from Mesoamerica.
 During the colonial ages, Guanacaste was not a part of Costa Rica.
-The inhabitants of Nicoya, Santa Cruz and Cañas decided that they did not want to belong to Nicaragua but to Costa Rica instead, so they announced their Annexation on July the 25th in 1824 to Costa Rica.
-Until today this date is considered the Independence Day, which was accepted from both countries in 1821.
+The inhabitants of Nicoya, Santa Cruz and Cañas decided that they did not want to belong to Nicaragua but to Costa Rica instead, so they announced their Annexation on July the 25th in 1824 to the country.
+Until today, this date is considered as its Independence Day, which was accepted from both countries in 1821.